-The Fund invests in financial assets e.g. corporate and index linked bonds for the primary purpose of obtaining a return on investments.
+The Fund invests in financial assets for the primary purpose of obtaining a return on investments.
 These investments are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-The Fund's interest rate risk is routinely monitored by the Fund and its investment advisors in accordance with the Fund's risk management strategy, including monitoring the exposure to interest rates and assessment of actual interest rates against the relevant benchmarks.
+The Fund's interest rate risk is routinely monitored by the Council and its investment advisors in accordance with the Fund's risk management strategy, including monitoring the exposure to interest rates and assessment of actual interest rates against the relevant benchmarks.

-The Fund's direct exposure to interest movements as at 31 March 2016 and 31 March 2015 is set out in the following table.
+The Fund's direct exposure to interest rate movements as at 31 March 2017 and 31 March 2016 is set out opposite.
 These disclosures present interest rate risk based on the underlying financial assets at fair value.